gfranzini/tracer-manual/configuration/step-1-preprocessing.md

 ## **Letter-level preprocessing**

-This can be useful to, for example, process _scriptura continua \(=continuous script\)_, a style of writing used in antiquity without spaces or marks between words, or to detect patterns of letters, such as alliteration.
+Letter-level preprocessing can be useful to, for example, process _scriptura continua \(=continuous script\)_, a style of writing used in antiquity without spaces or marks between words, or to detect patterns of letters, such as alliteration.
 The letter-level preprocessing section of `tracer_config.xml` contains the following properties, which you can activate or deactivate depending on the type of detection you need to run:

 ![](/assets/letter_level_prep.png)